tarekkhaled/detect-social-distance/README.md

 These people stand in queues until their turn comes.
 These queues must not violate the social distancing rules.
 Using a camera, a computer and image processing techniques we try to monitor the distances between people and release warnings if this distance is violated.

-### More than one approch :
+### More than one approach :
-we have tried three different approchs . every approch will be covered in detials .
+we have tried three different approachs . every approch will be covered in detials .